jjvanzon/Circular-Language-Spec/constructs-drafts/symbol-language-2004.md

 End Select
 ```

-The resulting expression of the first __If__ would be __X – 2 > 0__.
+The resulting expression of the first __If__ might be __X – 2 > 0__.

 -----

 Symbol text code allows various representations of __Selection__ execution control, but the notation above uses each clause’s distinctive name.
-An alternate notation would be as follows:
+An alternate notation might be as follows:

 ```vb
 Select X – 2 >